 batari Basic kickstart

-Because RAM was so expensive, the Atari doesn't map memory to the screen.
-Instead, each television scanline, the programmer had to get all the sprite and background information loaded into memory, so that everything was where it needed to be as the TV's electron beam swept past... essentially, making a 2D screen involved carefully programming a pile of 1D lines!
+Because RAM was so expensive, the Atari doesn't map memory to the screen - a programmer can't just say "light up this pixel" and expect it to stay lit.
+Instead, each television scanline, the programmer has to get all the sprite and background information loaded into memory, so that everything was where it needed to be as the TV's electron beam swept past... essentially, making a 2D screen involved carefully programming a pile of 1D lines!

 Batari Basic also does all of the dirty work of the "kernel" -- the kernel is that bit of code that juggles all those 1D strips into a 2D screen.
-It actually provides several different kernels - some that emulate "screen mapped memory" so you can draw big fat pixels directly on the screen, others that let you reuse the Atari's sprites so you can have more than just the 2 characters on screen (with some restrictions), etc. It also provides cool (err, for extremely geeky values of "cool") stuff like fixed point fractional math, so you're not stuck with integers, and other things that make Atari programming possible for mere mortals.
+It emulate "screen mapped memory" - remember which pixels you have set - so you can draw big fat pixels directly on the screen.
+And there are variable kernels that let you reuse the Atari's sprites so you can have more than just the 2 characters on screen (with some restrictions), etc. It also provides cool (err, for extremely geeky values of "cool") stuff like fixed point fractional math, so you're not stuck with integers, and other things that make Atari programming possible to a wider range of people.